Shahan Natalie: Early life

-Shahan Natalie was born Hagop Der Hagopian (Յակոբ Տէր Յակոբեան) on July 14, 1884, in the village of Huseinig (now a part of Elazığ), in the Mamuret-ul-Aziz Vilayet, also known as the Kharberd Vilayet (modern day Elazığ Province), of the Ottoman Empire.
+Shahan Natalie was born Hagop Der Hagopian (Յակոբ Տէր Յակոբեան) on July 14, 1884, in the village of Huseining (now a part of Elazığ), in the Mamuret-ul-Aziz Vilayet, also known as the Kharberd Vilayet (modern day Elazığ Province), of the Ottoman Empire.
 He was the only son of a seven-member family, along with four sisters.

 He received his primary education at a local Armenian school.
 His father, maternal uncle, and numerous other relatives were killed at the beginning of the 1895 Hamidian massacres.
 Hagop, then 11, was separated from his family and taken in by a neighboring Greek family, who hid him for three days.
 He was later reunited with the surviving members of his family.
 He found his mother mourning over his father's lifeless body, which they buried together.
 This left a deep impression on young Hagop.

 He studied for a year at the Euphrates College in Kharberd.
 Along with other orphans, he was then sent to the St. James Orphanage in Constantinople.
 A wealthy Armenian rug merchant living in New York City sponsored him to study at the famed Berberian School, where he studied until 1900.
 He adopted the pen name Shahan in honor of the son of the school's founder and principal, Reteos Berberian.

-In 1901, he returned to his native Huseinig, where for three years he was a teacher at the Armenian parochial school of the St. Varvara Church.
+In 1901, he returned to his native Huseining, where for three years he was a teacher at the Armenian parochial school of the St. Varvara Church.
 In the meantime, he studied the provincial dialect of Kharberd, earning him special honor in Patriarch Matthew II Izmirlian's literary competition.

 In 1904, he joined the Armenian Revolutionary Federation (ARF) in Kharberd and immigrated to the eastern United States, where he worked for three years as a laborer in a shoe factory in Watertown, Massachusetts.

-In 1908, after the proclamation of the Ottoman Constitution, he returned to his home in Huseinig.
+In 1908, after the proclamation of the Ottoman Constitution, he returned to his home in Huseining.
 His stay was short-lived, however, as the 1909 Adana massacre drove him into exile in America once again.